Roman Rite

-Antiquity of the Roman Mass
+Origins and development of the Roman Mass

 In his 1912 book on the Roman Mass, Adrian Fortescue wrote: "Essentially the Missal of Pius V is the Gregorian Sacramentary; that again is formed from the Gelasian book, which depends on the Leonine collection.
 We find the prayers of our Canon in the treatise de Sacramentis and allusions to it in the 4th century.
 So our Mass goes back, without essential change, to the age when it first developed out of the oldest liturgy of all.
 It is still redolent of that liturgy, of the days when Caesar ruled the world and thought he could stamp out the faith of Christ, when our fathers met together before dawn and sang a hymn to Christ as to a God.
 The final result of our inquiry is that, in spite of unsolved problems, in spite of later changes, there is not in Christendom another rite so venerable as ours."
 In a footnote he added: "The prejudice that imagines that everything Eastern must be old is a mistake.
 Eastern rites have been modified later too; some of them quite late.
 No Eastern Rite now used is as archaic as the Roman Mass."

 In the same book, Fortescue acknowledged that the Roman Rite underwent profound changes in the course of its development.
 His ideas are summarized in the article on the "Liturgy of the Mass" that he wrote for the Catholic Encyclopedia (published between 1907 and 1914) in which he pointed out that the earliest form of the Roman Mass, as witnessed in Justin Martyr's 2nd-century account, is of Eastern type, while the Leonine and Gelasian Sacramentaries, of about the 6th century, "show us what is practically our present Roman Mass".
 In the interval, there was what Fortescue called "a radical change".
 He quoted the theory of A. Baumstark that the Hanc Igitur, Quam oblationem, Supra quæ and Supplices, and the list of saints in the Nobis quoque were added to the Roman Canon of the Mass under "a mixed influence of Antioch and Alexandria", and that "St. Leo I began to make these changes; Gregory I finished the process and finally recast the Canon in the form it still has."